ResonantHbbHgg/bbggTools/README.md

 cd $CMSSW_BASE/src/flashgg
-git clone git@github.com:ResonantHbbHgg/bbggTools.git bbggTools cd bbggTools
+git clone git@github.com:ResonantHbbHgg/bbggTools.git bbggTools cd bbggTools scramv1 b -j 10
-./Compile.sh
 ```

-Due to some problems with unused variables in limit codes (memory handling in RooFit), we need to set the propert compilation variables to ignore unused variables.
+*OLD: Due to some problems with unused variables in limit codes (memory handling in RooFit), we need to set the propert compilation variables to ignore unused variables.
 That is done in Compile.sh.
-For cleaning the area, you can still do simply scramv1 b clean.
+For cleaning the area, you can still do simply scramv1 b clean.*

 ## Important steps